A Brief History of TelevisionHistory | Editor

 Final deregulation came in 1984 with the "Cable Act".
 Cable subscribers skyrocketed to more than 50 million by 1989.

-The age of the videotape began in earnest in 1956, when Ampex, the manufacturer of magnetic tape recorders, introduced the Quadruplex videotape format and the VRX-1000 videotape recorder.
+The age of the videotape began in earnest in 1956, when Ampex, the manufacturer of magnetic tape recorders, introduced the Quadruplex videotape format and the VRX-1000 videotape recorder, which made it possible to record one hour of broadcast-quality video on a reel of magnetic tape.
 It was trying to solve the problem of television networks, that had to record a program on the East Coast, ship it across the nation, and broadcast it a few hours later in other time zones.
-The existing methods were expensive and time-consuming.
-Ampex solved their problem, and the first tape-delayed evening CBS News broadcast changed forever the way television was done, but the system was too expensive to be used by anyone else.
+The existing methods (mainly the kinescope) were expensive, time-consuming and produced much worse quality than live broadcasting.
+Ampex solved their problem, and the first tape-delayed evening CBS News broadcast in November 1956 ("Douglas Edwards and the News" to West Coast stations, which had been recorded three hours earlier in New York) changed forever the way television was done.
+But the system was too expensive to be used by anyone else.
 In 1963 Ampex in the USA, Philips in the Netherlands, Sony in Japan and Telcan in Britain introduced cheaper and smaller videotape recorders.
 The Ampex VR1500 of 1963 and especially the Sony CV-2000 of 1965, developed by Nobutoshi Kihara's team, were the first videotape recorders that percolated into households.